How do you Care for Calathea Indoors?

 I have found that the brighter light has increased the growth rate and also made the variegation on the leaves stand out more.

+Pro tip: Is your calathea leaning to one side?
 In my experience, calathea plants look better if you rotate the plant by 90 degrees every time you water, to create more even well-distributed growth.

-Indoor Temperature and Humidity for Calatheas
+What is the Best Indoor Temperature and Humidity for Calatheas?

-The optimal temperature for growth is between 65°F and 75°F (18°C and 24°C), calathea can tolerate temperatures as low as 55°F (13°C) in Winter but growth will be much slower and the plant needs less watering.
+The optimal temperature for growth is between 65°F and 75°F (18°C and 24°C), calathea can tolerate temperatures as low as 55°F (13°C) in Winter, but growth will be much slower, and the plant needs less watering.

-The best method for doing this in my experience is to fill a saucer of water underneath the calathea’s pot and prop the calathea above the water line with pebbles.
+The best method for doing this, in my experience, is to fill a saucer of water underneath the calathea’s pot and prop the calathea above the water line with pebbles.
 The constant evaporation from the saucer of water creates a humid indoor micro-climate that replicates the conditions in the calathea’s natural habitat and prevents the leaves from drying out.

-3 other methods for increasing humidity are:
+3 other methods for increasing humidity that I find successful are:

 • Misting the leaves with water every few days.